 Claim: “Diesel car drivers could find themselves trapped in finance deals they cannot afford”.

-” claim for diesel drivers using PCP seems entirely contradictory to how PCP works, as it is the lenders that must take the hit if diesel car prices fall, not the drivers.
+AFI fact check: In our first AFI fact check in May we dealt with the residual value risk to lenders from PCP (it’s potentially significant for the car companies, but not enough to pose a threat to banks or economic stability - a conclusion in line with recent Bank of England analysis).
+The “negative equity time bomb” claim for diesel drivers using PCP seems entirely contradictory to how PCP works, as it is the lenders that must take the hit if diesel car prices fall, not the drivers.
 The Daily Telegraph did qualify its headline by saying that drivers will only have problems if they want to hand back cars early.
 Under consumer credit rules, penalty-free early terminations are allowed after the consumer has repaid 50% of the total amount payable, which includes the optional final lump sum payment on a PCP.
 The higher the final payment, the lower the monthly payments, and the later the penalty-free early termination.
 So, there is some truth to the story if, with the benefit of hindsight, final payments for diesel cars have been set higher than they might have been.
 This is unlikely to be of concern to most diesel drivers who will be happy to have transferred the residual value risk to the lender.
 Even if early termination rights don’t help, under FCA rules the lenders will still be required to treat customers in default or arrears with ‘forbearance and due consideration’.

 Claim: “Sales staff don’t mention leasing options”.

-programme included an interview with a former car dealer salesman who has been out of the industry for some time, a compliance consultant from an unnamed firm, and - most tellingly - undercover filming in dealerships.
+AFI fact check: Last night’s Dispatches programme included an interview with a former car dealer salesman who has been out of the industry for some time, a compliance consultant from an unnamed firm, and - most tellingly - undercover filming in dealerships.
 The film showed examples of apparently poor practices in dealers, including how staff explain what happens at the end of a PCP agreement, and cases where staff apparently failed to offer customers available Personal Contract Hire options.
 There could be explanations for the cases shown.
 For example, the PCP option might have been the lowest cost due to a promotion.
 On the surface, however, Dispatches’ evidence confirms the need to ensure customers are made aware of alternative finance options, including lease and the availability of finance from other sources.